SWP details

 0 months

-A Systematic Withdrawal Plan (SWP) lets you withdraw a fixed amount monthly from your mutual fund while the remaining corpus continues to earn returns.
-Each month the balance grows at the monthly rate, then your withdrawal is deducted.
+A Systematic Withdrawal Plan (SWP) lets you withdraw a fixed amount each month from a lump-sum corpus (typically a mutual fund) while the remaining money stays invested.
+Each month the balance grows at the monthly return, then the withdrawal is deducted.

 Detailed features